ros-navigation/docs.nav2.org/docs/migration/Jazzy.md

 Because live monitoring of Behavior Tree with more than 20 nodes and visualizing the content of the blackboard is a PRO (paid) feature of Groot 2.
 This feature is disabled by default.

-#### NOTE
+!!! note

     Currently, there is a known bug that crashes Groot 2 when visualizing vectors and related types (e.g., `Goals` and `Path`) contained in the blackboard.
 Efforts are underway to resolve this issue.
 For updates, please refer to the following links: [Groot2 issue #55](https://github.com/BehaviorTree/Groot2/issues/55) and [BehaviorTree PR #958](https://github.com/BehaviorTree/BehaviorTree.CPP/pull/958).

 ## Docking backwards as plugin parameter